makersacademy/bowling-challenge/README.md

 So I can know how well I am doing
 I would like to see my score.

+As a player
+So I can make the final frame more interesting
+I would like to have three chances to knock down the pins.

 Game Rules:
 -----------
 ## Strikes